Aditya-en/vae/README.md

 ## Future Improvements

 - Add support for more complex datasets.
-- Experiment with different values of \( \beta \) for better disentanglement of latent features.
+- Experiment with different values of `β` for better disentanglement of latent features.
 - Implement advanced loss functions like Wasserstein loss for smoother results.

 ## References